-This is the story of Ōrongorongo Station (Riddiford Homestead) in Wainuiomata.
+This is the story of Ōrongorongo Station Homestead in Wainuiomata.

-Ōrongorongo Station in Wainuiomata was established around 1846 when Daniel Riddiford occupied the land.
+Ōrongorongo Station in Wainuiomata was held by the Riddiford family.
+The homestead was established around 1846 when Daniel Riddiford occupied the land.
 The Riddiford family then farmed the land till 1986.
 Daniel arrived in Wellington as the New Zealand Company’s emigration agent in 1840.
 The land, characterized by its rough and mountainous terrain, was suitable for sheep farming, with only the homestead garden being cultivated.
 He resided there until the devastating earthquake of 1855, which elevated the entire coast by about 1.5 metres (5 feet) and destroyed the original homestead.
 The Riddiford family, including their children, evacuated by Māori canoe through the Heads into Cook Strait to their new home ‘Woburn’ in Lower Hutt.

 Credits